makersacademy/news-summary-challenge/README.md

 I have created basic one page app, which displays 10 headlines of guardian articles and when you click on title it redirects you to the original article.

-Point for improvement: to use suggested API to summarize article and to create a view to see a summary; code in tests needs serious refactoring (DRY).
+Points for improvement: to use suggested API to summarize article and to create a view to see a summary; code in tests needs serious refactoring (DRY).

 ### Instructions